RigsOfRods/docs.rigsofrods.org/source/gameplay/multiplayer-server-setup.md

 `Network fatal error: server uses a different protocol version`

 You need to download the correct game version to match your server version.
-Version 2021.04 supports RoRNet 2.43, the latest server protocol.
+The latest RoR version supports RoRNet 2.44.

 The latest version may be downloaded from the [homepage](https://www.rigsofrods.org/).

-If you've come across a problem not listed here, please post in the appropriate [support forum](https://forum.rigsofrods.org/forums/webservices-support.9/)
+If you've come across a problem not listed here, please post in the appropriate [support forum](https://forum.rigsofrods.org/forums/webservices-support.9/).